Learn French online.

 How long does it take to learn French?

-Most learners reach a comfortable conversational level within 8–12 months of consistent daily study.
+Most learners reach a comfortable conversational level within 8-12 months of consistent daily study.
 Practising vocabulary with spaced repetition and speaking regularly with others speeds this up considerably.
+About 300 million people across 29 countries speak French, so you will never run short of practice partners.

 How do I improve my French vocabulary?